Lacuna Coil

 Lacuna Coil is an Italian gothic metal band from Milan.
-Since their formation in 1994, the group has had two name changes, being previously known as Sleep of Right and Ethereal, and they have recorded ten studio albums, two extended plays, two live albums, two compilation albums, one video album, and sixteen singles and music videos.
+They previously used the band names Sleep of Right and Ethereal.
+They have recorded ten studio albums, two extended plays, two live albums, two compilation albums, one video album, and sixteen singles and music videos.

-They have toured internationally and were nominated in 2006 for a MTV Europe Music Award.
+The band have toured internationally and were nominated in 2006 for a MTV Europe Music Award.
 They won the 2012 Metal Female Voices Fest Award for the Best Album, the 2016 Metal Hammer Award for the Best International Band, and the 2018 Metal Hammer Golden Gods Award for Best Live Act.
-The band's 2012 release, Dark Adrenaline, peaked at number 15 on the Billboard 200.
+Their 2012 release, Dark Adrenaline, peaked at number 15 on the Billboard 200.
 As of March 2012, Lacuna Coil have sold over two million albums worldwide.

 History

 Formation and debut EP (1994–1998)

 Vocalist Andrea Ferro and bassist/composer Marco Coti Zelati formed Sleep of Right in Milan, Italy, 1994, and recruited Raffaele Zagaria on guitars, and Michaelangelo Algardi on the drums.
 After recording a song titled "Bleeding Souls" for the Noise of Bolgia compilation in 1995, Claudio Leo became the band's second guitarist, and Leonardo Forti replaced Michaelangelo on the drums after his departure.
-The band asked Cristina Scabbia, a friend and girlfriend of Marco at the time, to sing background vocals briefly, which led to her officially joining the band.
+The band asked Cristina Scabbia, a friend, and girlfriend of Coti Zelati at the time, to sing background vocals briefly, which led to her officially joining the band.
 Soon after, the band changed their name to Ethereal, and signed to Century Media at the end of 1997.
-Finding that the name Ethereal was already taken by a Greek band, they changed their name to Lacuna Coil (meaning "empty spiral", which reflected the band's vision on life).
+Finding that the name Ethereal was already taken by a Greek band, they changed their name to Lacuna Coil, meaning "empty spiral", "which reflected the band's vision on life".

 Lacuna Coil released a self-titled EP through Century Media in 1998, shortly after Raffaele Zagaria, Claudio Leo, and Leonardo Forti departed.
 As a result, guitarist Cristiano Migliore and drummer Cristiano Mozzati were recruited officially.
 At this point, the band was touring with Moonspell after the release of the Lacuna Coil EP.

 In a Reverie (1998–2000)

 Following a second European tour, the band recorded their debut full-length album In a Reverie and added second guitarist Marco Biazzi.
 The band supported the album with another European tour, co-headlining with Skyclad.
-Allmusic rated the album 4 stars, saying it was "a fine debut by a band that bears watching."
+AllMusic rated the album 4 stars, saying it was "a fine debut by a band that bears watching."
 The band toured mostly around Europe, generally as a support act.